This Fact Sheet is not relevant in your jurisdiction

 If you think the bill is wrong, pay the amount that you do not dispute.
 Write to your mobile provider and ask them to reduce the bill.
 In your letter you should outline the reasons for your dispute and supply copies of any evidence you may have.

-If your mobile provider does not agree with your dispute, you can make a formal complaint.
+If you are unhappy with the service you have received from your provider, you can make a formal complaint.
 Ask for a copy of their complaints code or find this on their website.
 You can make your complaint:

 - by phone;